kalpeshmore1234/Beginer_Python_Projects/README.md

 # Python_Projects
-It contains the bunch of simple python projects like madlibs, guess the number, rock-paper-scissors, tic-tac-toe etc.
+It contains the bunch of simple python projects like madlibs, guess the number, rock-paper-scissors, hangman etc.

 ## List of python projects
  1) madlibs